All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Younger adults may benefit from earlier intervention.
 Addressing weight-related health issues in your 20s and 30s can prevent the cascading metabolic problems that often develop in later decades.
 Preliminary data suggest that early weight management reduces the long-term risk of type 2 diabetes, cardiovascular disease, and joint problems.

 Women in this age range should discuss reproductive plans with their provider.
-GLP-1 medications are not recommended during pregnancy.
+GLP-1 medications aren't recommended during pregnancy.
 If you're planning to conceive, your provider will factor that into your treatment timeline.
 For more on this topic, read about .

 For adults in their 40s and 50s, metabolic changes related to perimenopause, menopause, or age-related testosterone decline can make weight management harder.
 GLP-1 medications may be especially helpful during these transitions when hormonal shifts work against your efforts.